If your ache, pain or injury has lasted longer than 3 months, you don’t need a diagnosis; you need an explanation.

 The system Simon uses for diagnosis and treatment is called Afferent Input.
 It’s a system he’s developed, written a book about and has taught to about 800 chiropractors, osteopaths and physiotherapists worldwide.

-Simon King is a musculoskeletal expert who’s primary focus is to treat and prevent musculoskeletal injuries.
+Simon King is a musculoskeletal expert who’s primary focus is to treat and prevent pain and injury.

 Simon is available Mondays, Wednesdays, Thursdays and Saturdays.